n1mk1/crown_shyness/README.md

 ### Pest Prevention
 Gaps in the canopy may help limit the spread of leaf-eating insect larvae.

-## Scientific Study
-Researchers have studied crown shyness since the 1920s, and multiple hypotheses suggest that different species may have evolved this trait independently.

 All my crown shyness project concepts sketches, WORK IN PROGRESS

 1st Version